SystemsApproach/5G/arch.rst

     Base Stations cooperate to implement multipath
     transmission (link aggregation) to UEs.

-For our purposes, the main takeaway is that the base station can be viewed as a specialized forwarder.
+The main takeaway is that the base station can be viewed as a specialized forwarder.
 In the Internet-to-UE direction, it fragments outgoing IP packets into physical layer segments and schedules them for transmission over the available radio spectrum, and in the UE-to-Internet direction it assembles physical layer segments into IP packets and forwards them (over a GTP/UDP/IP tunnel) to the upstream user plane of the Mobile Core.
 Also, based on observations of the wireless channel quality and per-subscriber policies, it decides whether to (a) forward outgoing packets directly to the UE, (b) indirectly forward packets to the UE via a neighboring base station, or (c) utilize multiple paths to reach the UE.
 The third case has the option of either spreading the physical payloads across multiple base stations or across multiple carrier frequencies of a single base station (including Wi-Fi).

 Note that as outlined in Chapter 2, scheduling is complex and multi-faceted, even when viewed as a localized decision at a single